prarobo/scallop_code/readme.md

 ## File reference

 The 2 entry points for the first 3 layers is the files below.
-One corresponding to the learning part and the other handles the testing part fot his machine laerning algorithm.
+One corresponding to the learning part and the other handles the testing part fot his machine learning algorithm.
 * Visual_attn_distribution_stats/parallel_main_learning_metadata.m
 * Visual_attn_distribution_stats/parallel_main_testing_large2.m

 The 4th layer code depends on the results from the first 3 layers.
 The 4th layer essentially loads mat files from the previous 3 layer results.
-The entry point for the 4ht layer is the file below.
+The entry points for the 4th layer are the files below.
 * scallop_part2/scallop2_main_testing_layer4hog.m: 4th layer HOG descriptor implementation
 * scallop_part2/scallop2_main_testing_layer4template.m: 4th layer high-dimensional template matching implementation